 The RIHS is one of the most prestigious showjumping and showing shows in the UK.
 It is the only British show to host a leg of the Longines FEI Jumping Nations Cup, where teams of four showjumpers will be competing to gain points to qualify their country for the series final.
-This is the only chance showjumping fans have of seeing the British team compete on home soil and this year the Nations Cup competition has moved from its traditional Friday slot to Sunday afternoon.
+This is the only chance showjumping fans have of seeing the British team compete on home soil and this year the Nations Cup competition is returning to its traditional Friday slot after being moved to Sunday afternoon last year.

-In addition the show hosts the famous Longines King George V Gold Cup, now on Friday, the BHS Queen Elizabeth II Cup and the popular MS Amlin Eventers’ Challenge, as well as national jumping classes.
+In addition the show hosts the famous Longines BHS King George V Gold Cup, which returns to Sunday, the Science Supplements BHS Queen Elizabeth II Cup and the popular MS Amlin Eventers’ Challenge, as well as national jumping classes.

 Ladies day is on Saturday, with prizes on offer for the most elegantly-attired.
 Shopaholics can have a field day stocking up on equestrian tack, clothing and equipment, as well as jewellery and other accessories, in the Charles Owen-sponsored shopping village — don’t forget your credit card!
-New this year is the family fun zone with family entertainer Tomfoolery to help keep the young ones entertained.
+And young visitors can enjoy the fun fair in the family fun zone with entertainment from family entertainer Tomfoolery.